BEFORE THE COURSE

 -

-Pickup and drop-off are provided between Puerto Aventuras and the Akumal / Tulum area
+Pickup and drop-off are provided in the area between Puerto Aventuras and Akumal

 -